ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-mother too weak to gov­
+other too weak to gov­
 ern him?-Mother&#x27;s Magazine.
 An EloquenT ExtrACT.- Generation
 after generation have felt as we now feel,